7 Incredible Places to Connect With Nature

 5. Alaska – USA

 Alaska has been on Curt Remington’s bucket list of places to visit for many years, and when he was finally able to make his way there in 2009, it didn’t disappoint.
 The US state is a destination that is full of incredibly diverse terrain, beautiful scenery, as well as many opportunities for connecting with nature.
 The scenery in Alaska includes mountains, glaciers, lots of wildlife, the ocean, and of course the Northern lights.
 You can experience the majestic wild of Alaska in many ways, including hiking, kayaking, fishing, ziplining, camping, or even on a sleigh ride.
 Alaska.org suggests that the best time to visit Alaska is between mid-May and mid-September, as the hours of sunlight are longer, the vegetation is vibrant, and the weather is more bearable.
+If you’re interested in going on an Alaskan cruise, you may want to check out Celebrity Cruise’s article on the best time to visit Alaska on a cruise.
 There are a number of great ways to experience Alaska, including by cruise ship, by tour, or independently.

 6. Fiji – Melanesia